 Offerings would be left out for the souls of the dead, who would be said to revisit their old homes.
 Vegetable effigies were created of their faces, out of turnips, mangelwurzels or beets, and in latter years, people would go from house to house mumming (dressing up in costumes and performing songs or skits in exchange for little gifts or treats), and if you were not generous enough to offer food, it would guarantee bad luck for the rest of the winter.

-This later lead, in Ireland and the highlands of Scotland, to the playing of pranks on certain householders, in imitation of the more mischievous sprites that were said to be afoot.
+This later led, in Ireland and the highlands of Scotland, to the playing of pranks on certain householders, in imitation of the more mischievous sprites that were said to be afoot.

 So that’s tricks and treats, isn’t it?

-So, while it is true to say that the English have less of a tradition for visiting households with outstretched hands, their prejudice that this is purely an American celebration of sweets and greed isn’t just snooty, it’s factually wrong.
+So, while it is true to say that the English have less of a tradition for visiting households with outstretched hands (the Welsh do it at New Year), their prejudice that this is purely an American celebration of sweets and greed isn’t just snooty, it’s factually wrong.
 And you know how much the English hate being corrected.

 Oh, must go, there are children at the door.

 Fraser McAlpine is British.
 This explains a lot.

 How to Appreciate an All-American Halloween

 Five Birth Traditions of the British Isles (Some Of Which Are Disgusting)

 5 Things Only A British School Kid Would Know